 Regular moisturizing will do wonders to the smoothness and elasticity of your skin.
-Leaving it protected against wrinkles and scaring and keeping it soft and touchable.
+Leaving it protected against wrinkles and scarring and keeping it soft and touchable.

 2. Use Retinoid to Reduce Wrinkles

-Retinoid is a derivative of vitamin A. Most dermatologists will recommend it because of its anti-aging effects.
+Retinol is a derivative of vitamin A. Most dermatologists recommend it because of its anti-aging effects.
 It increases the production of collagen which prevents fine lines.
 It is also responsible for the development of new blood vessels leading to a healthy rosy skin.

 3. Exercise Regularly and Practice Good Posture

 The benefits of exercise are extensive.
 Among them are the feel-good hormones which are produced when we exercise: endorphins.
 These make us happier and improve our energy levels.